Thefolle/ThesisFragility/Lint/testfragilitylint/README.md

 ## Known Issues

 No known issues so far.
 If you find some bug, please report it on the [GitHub page of the extension](https://github.com/Thefolle/ThesisFragility/issues).

+If the issue is a false positive/negative, an image along with a brief description of the context should be enough to solve it.

 ## Release Notes